 Here’s what to do when your roof deck springs a leak:

-1. Identify the source
+1. Identify the source of the leak

 If water is leaking into your home through the ceiling, your rooftop deck may or may not be the culprit.
 Examine the leaking water.
 If it’s clear, it could be from pipes running through the ceiling or walls.
 Water from leaking roofs and decks is often dirty and will create stains as it passes through drywall.
 If the leak appears to be from plumbing, you can cut a small hole in the drywall to check it out further.

-2. Examine your deck
+2. Examine your roof deck

 Take a look at the deck.
 Clear all furniture and debris so you can have a clear view of every square foot.
 Look for pooling water, weathered flashing, failing seams, and peeling caulking.
 Take a walk around your deck and feel for soft spots under your feet.
 If an area feels spongy, it’s a sign of rot and a clue to a compromised membrane.
 If you can identify where water may be coming in, set up a temporary barrier with tarping, sandbags, or caulking to slow the leak.